 Why would someone get a labiaplasty?

-If you feel any discomfort while performing physical exercises or activities, while wearing certain types of clothes that are too tight or too loose, if you feel embarrassed or intimidated by the way your inner lips look or feel discouraged to have intercourse with your partner, you may consider having a Labia Reduction Procedure performed.
+If you feel any discomfort while performing physical exercises or activities while wearing certain types of clothes that are too tight or too loose, or for cosmetic reasons, you may consider having a Labia Reduction Procedure performed.

 What does labiaplasty surgery consist of?

 Scheduling a preliminary appointment with Dr Doyle, the checkup, negotiating the best procedure for you and the procedure itself are all a part of the labiaplasty.
-During the procedure itself, you will be under anaesthetic, and if the surgeon determines it to be necessary, under mild sedation.
-The surgeon will remove any excess skin from the inner labia and you will be free to return home the same day.
+During the procedure itself (10+ days later), Dr Doyle will remove any excess skin from the inner labia and you will be free to return home the same day.
 During the post-op recovery, one or more checkups may be scheduled with your surgeon.
 You may expect to go back to your normal daily activities some 10 days after the labiaplasty.
-After some 8-10 weeks, you may resume having intercourse with your partner.
+After some 8-10 weeks, you may resume exercise and having intercourse with your partner.

 How common is labiaplasty surgery?